canjs/canjs/component/template.md

       </my-greeting>
     </header>

 This is the result of the template transformations.
-Notice that the content within the original `<my-greeting>` is placed within the `<h1>` tag.
+The content within the original `<my-greeting>` is placed within the `<h1>` tag.
 Also, notice that the original content is able to access data from the source data and from the component's viewModel.